dfrunza/ashp4c/research/NOTES.md

 sudo cat /sys/kernel/debug/tracing/trace_pipe
 ```

-The kernel part of XDP source should be compiled with -02, or the BPF loader could reject it:
+The kernel part of XDP source should be compiled with -02, or else the BPF loader could reject it:
 ```
 llvm-objdump -S -no-show-raw-insn xdp-example.o readelf -a xde-example.o